Preparing for Closing Costs

 Recurring vs Non-Recurring Closing Costs

 There are fundamentally two types of closing costs.
 The first involves costs that must be paid only once for the entire duration of the purchase and mortgage.
-The second concerns expenses that serve as a first payment for services, taxes, or coverage that will need to be paid in regular installments for the homeowner's tenure in the home, or for the life of the mortgage loan.
+The second concerns expenses that serve as the first payment for services, taxes, or coverage that will need to be paid in regular installments for the homeowner's tenure in the home, or for the life of the mortgage loan.
 Non-recurring closing costs often relate to the purchase itself, and may include:

 - application fees